victorfsf/guri/README.md

 #### Colors:

-Download the [ZSH Syntax Highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) plugin for... syntax highlighting on your shell.
+Download the [ZSH Syntax Highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) plugin for...
+Syntax highlighting on your shell.

 ###### Background: #282a36 ![#282a36](https://placehold.it/15/282a36/000000?text=+)
 ###### Foreground: #eff0eb ![#eff0eb](https://placehold.it/15/eff0eb/000000?text=+)